 - Prior to 1st day of classes - 100%

 - 1st day of classes through end of 1st week of classes - 90%

 - 4th week of classes and later - no refund

 If the room is not vacated and the key returned within 48 hours of your cancellation, any refund will be based on the later of these two dates:

 - Date that the key is returned

-Lastly, if you withdraw from the University after the last day of the 50% Refund Period, you will not be entitled to a refund of any of your room charge.
-You must complete the cancellation process online in PAWS, complete check-out room inspection, vacate the room, and promptly return the room key to avoid additional charges.
-Refund period dates can be found on the Academic Calendar.
+You must complete the cancellation process online in My USAHousing, complete check-out room inspection, vacate the room, and promptly return the room key to avoid additional charges.

-The Housing & Residence Life staff will be available to help students with any problems or difficulties they may have during their stay in the residence halls.
+USA Housing staff members are available to help students with any problems or difficulties they may have during their stay in University housing.
 Occasionally, serious unforeseen events or problems can affect a student’s ability to live on campus.
-These circumstances would need to be documented to show that there has been an unforeseen event that has changed your circumstances significantly enough to prevent you from residing on campus.
-In this situation you should immediately visit the Housing Business Office (Delta Commons Room 100) to discuss your situation and options.
-Students are encouraged to complete this process before moving out or sign a lease agreement, as moving out or signing a lease will not release a resident from his/her contractual obligation to the University.
+Documentation of an unforeseen event that has changed your circumstances significantly enough to prevent you from residing on campus should be taken to the Housing Business Office (Delta Commons Room 100) to discuss your situation and options.
+Students are encouraged to refrain from entering into other living arrangements/agreements until informed of a decision on the housing contract cancellation request.
+Moving out or signing another housing agreement will not release a resident from his/her contractual obligation to the University.